rkuma183/wilsonmar.github.io/_posts/2017-03-18-devops-dashboards.md

    * "Quality" shows code coverage and number of defects found in code scans done by SonarQube

    * "Monitor" shows deployments to servers.
-Red and green dots represent whether the server is up or down.
+Red and green dots represent whether the server is up or down

-   * Version numbers in a Maven build specification file.
+   * Version numbers in a Maven build specification file

+   * "Nexus artifacts" from the binary repository

    * <a target="_blank" <a target="_blank" href="https://github.com/capitalone/Hygieia/blob/master/collectors/misc/chat-ops">ChatOps</a>